 15. Not optimized for Google or search engines

 A cardinal sin of web design is creating a site that cannot be easily indexed by search engines.
-Generate more leads or traffic by aligning your design with an SEO strategy to ensure the site looks good for your visitors and Google or other search engines.
+According to Titanium Marketing, generate more leads or traffic by aligning your design with an SEO strategy to ensure the site looks good for your visitors and Google or other search engines.

 The above mentioned web design characteristics are stumbling blocks of an otherwise effective website.
 By not falling into any of the above design traps, you will be able to create a site that will boost your site traffic and increase conversions.
 Try working with a reputable web design agency to build a professional and functional website.